niksolaz/toveldoc/toveldocs/test.md

 Script setup not found.

 ## Variables
-- msg
+- msg:  variable message
-- testRef
+- testRef:  variable dynamic
+- reactiveTest:  variable reactive object

 ## Functions
-- fnTest
-- fnTestArrow
+- fnTest:  that use testRef
-- fnTestArrow
+- fnTestArrow:  arrow function fnTestArrow that use msg

 ## Computed
-- compTest
+- compTest:  computed variable compTest that use msg